 Needless to say, I scheduled a 45 minute foot massage at the local spa the very next day.
 I gave to myself, not because of my husband, but because I was making myself important and putting myself back in control.

 Stop Searching for Passion

-As much as I’d love to say blogging is my full-time gig, I’d probably go insane without a myriad of projects going all at the same time, so I work full-time in addition to blogging and running Oxford Momma.
+As much as I’d love to say blogging is my full-time gig, I’d probably go insane without a myriad of projects going all at the same time, so I work full-time in addition to blogging and running various side projects.

 One of my company’s founders gave a lecture once.
 One thing he said that really struck a cord in me was stop looking for a job you’re passionate about and start being passionate about the job you have.

 That was so profound to me, and it’s something I’ve thought of often since that talk three years ago.
 Too often we get caught in this loop of unhappiness.
 If I had a job I loved, I’d be happy.
 If I had a hobby I was passionate about, I’d be happy.
 If, if, if.